ip

 When enabled, Linux will perform Path MTU Discovery as defined

-MTU sized chunks and to do the retransmits if necessary.
-The
+tize the data in MTU-sized chunks and to do the retransmits if

-Path MTU discovery flags Meaning
+Path MTU discovery value Meaning

 IP_PMTUDISC_WANT Use per-route settings.